This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Many people visit Chiang Rai as a day trip from Chiang Mai just to visit the White Temple, but there is so much more to explore in this northern Thailand province.
+Many people plan their Chiang Rai itinerary as a day trip from Chiang Mai just to visit the White Temple, but there is so much more to explore in this northern Thailand province.
 Chiang Rai town is itself rather small with just a few attractions, but head a short distance outside of the city and you will find some incredible spots you simply cannot miss.
 We think Chiang Rai is definitely worthy of at least two days of exploration, read more in our 1-2 day Chiang Rai itinerary:

 Best time to visit Chiang Rai